Market position & differentiation

 Stress testing architecture

-The P2×P4 heat map, the Stress Floor scenarios, the Shapley decomposition, and the sensitivity tornado all exist to find where the case breaks under attack — and how badly.
-This adversarial discipline is entirely absent from general legal AI platforms, which are built to assist lawyers, not to challenge their assumptions.
+The P2×P4 heat map, the Stress Floor scenarios, the Shapley decomposition, and the sensitivity analysis all exist to find where the case breaks under attack — and how badly.
+This adversarial discipline is entirely absent from general legal AI platforms.

 Empirical calibration

 14 verified real anchor cases from official HCA/NSWCA sources.
 100-case dataset with weighted calibration.
-Bootstrap confidence intervals derived from real cases only.
+Bootstrap confidence intervals from real cases only.
 NSW court statistics.
 FCA empirical data on time-to-trial.
-This is not pattern-matching on training data — it is deliberate calibration to verifiable, sourced evidence.

 Settlement-ready outputs